PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/magic/README.md

 ### Resolving Magic Effects

-Attacks are resolved by summing: the result of the casting roll, the spells rank bonus, minus the defensive bonus of the target and determining the result on the appropriate attack table.
+Attacks are resolved by summing: the result of the casting roll, the spells bonus, minus the defensive bonus of the target and determining the result on the appropriate attack table.